 As noted above, puppy farming produces a number of harms for the breeding dogs themselves as well as for their offspring and society more broadly.
-Although it is not possible within the limitations of the present discussion to discuss these in depth, the following may be highlighted.
 Primarily, several studies have shown that puppies from puppy farms are more likely to exhibit a range of behavioural and health problems compared to those obtained from non-commercial breeders (see McMillan 2017 for a review).
 For example, in a recent study from the UK, Waulthier and Williams (2017) found that dogs bred on puppy farms were twice as likely to exhibit fear responses to strangers and other stimuli than other dogs, as well as being more likely to suffer from genetic disorders and infectious diseases, such as parvovirus.
 Next, there are the broader harms for owners and society more generally.
-These range from the pressure placed on rescues an charities to care for and attempt to find homes for bitches when they have reached the end of their breeding lives, through to the risk that diseases such as rabies may be (re)introduced to the UK dog population from puppies bred in overseas puppy farms and then imported into the country.
+These range from the pressure placed on rescues and charities to care for and attempt to find homes for dogs when they have reached the end of their breeding lives, through to the risk that diseases such as rabies may be (re)introduced to the UK dog population from puppies bred in overseas puppy farms and then imported into the country.
 There is also the risk that a lack of early socialisation will produce negative behavioural outcomes in dogs as they grow into adulthood.
-This is an especially pertinent issue as recent newspaper reports have made putative links between ‘pandemic puppies’ and an increase in the number of reported dog attacks (see Usborne, 2021; Silverman, 2023).
+This is an especially pertinent issue as recent newspaper reports have made putative links between ‘pandemic puppies’ and an increase in the number of reported dog attacks (see Usborne 2021; Silverman 2023).
 There is also the consequent cost for the criminal justice system, local councils and, again, animal charities to deal with the aftermath of such attacks when they occur (Wyatt, Maher & Biddle, 2017).
 In some cases, puppy farms may inflict damage on the environment in which they are situated (see Gill 2013 for a discussion of one example).
 Finally, Maher and Wyatt (2019) have also drawn attention to the increasing involvement of organised criminal gangs from across the UK and Europe in puppy farming and the illegal importation of puppies.
-As they note, criminal gangs are attracted to puppy farming, knowing that there is an extremely buoyant and lucrative market for puppies, and that both the risk of detection and possible penalties if they are caught are significantly smaller than for, for example, importing drugs or weapons into the country.
-The remainder of this section will now turn its attention to the harms for the breeding dogs themselves, by briefly reviewing the animal behaviour science literature that discusses the variety of health and behavioural issues that ex-breeding dogs experience as a direct consequence of their histories.
+Criminal gangs are attracted to puppy farming, knowing that there is an extremely buoyant and lucrative market for puppies, and that both the risk of detection and possible penalties if they are caught are significantly smaller than for, for example, importing drugs or weapons into the country.

 Literature review